saltyorg/docs/docs/advanced/your-own-containers.md

 ## Docker Compose
 Here is the example in compose format and connecting to the `saltbox` Docker network to be served by Traefik.

+As noted above, you will have to create the `APPNAME.domain.tld` subdomain at cloudflare [or wherever your DNS is] and create any required `/opt/APPNAME` directory tree manually.
+Creating the container using `docker-compose` will not do those things automatically the way an 'sb install APPNAME` Ansible run would.

 ```yaml
 version: "3"
 services: